-Dental health is so important because it effects every animal.
+Dental health is so important because it affects every animal.
 An animal who receives no dental care is at risk for pain and infection associated with dental disease.
-As the animal ages the dental disease progresses and bacteria from the mouth is able to infiltrate other bodily systems especially the heart and the kidneys.
+As the animal ages, the dental disease progresses and bacteria from the mouth is able to infiltrate other bodily systems, especially the heart and the kidneys.
 Poor dental health has shown to be directly related to heart and kidney disease in older animals.

 Due to the close contact that our work requires, we have taken additional measures to protect you and our team while providing care for your furry family members.

 The following changes are effective as of Tuesday, March 24, 2020: